dhee103/PanoptoDownloader/README.md

 Requirements:
 -ruby
 -nokogiri (gem)
--open-uri (gem) ???
+-open-uri (gem)

 Instructions:
 -go to panopto folder
--click on the drop down arrow next to RSS symbol (orange box with white sidways wifi symbol) -right click on "Subscribe to RSS" and click "Copy link address" -goto folder where script is located
+-click on the drop down arrow next to the RSS symbol (orange box with the white sideways wifi symbol) -right click on "Subscribe to RSS" and click on "Copy link address" -go to folder where script is located
+-run using: ruby download.rb "URL" where URL is the copied link address

+Output:
--run using: ruby download.rb "--paste link address--" -The files will be downloaded into an appropriately named folderand be numbered and named for viewing convenience
+-The files will be downloaded into an appropriately named folderand be numbered and named for viewing convenience

 Note: